QuentinRa/blog.quentinra.dev/info/ocaml/basic/syntax.md

 ## Generic type

 Most of the time, you should make generic code.
 Types are inferred, but sometimes whatever the type of something, your code will work.
-OCaml infer this type as `'name` such as `'a`, `'b`.
+OCaml infers this type as `'name` such as `'a`, `'b`.

 ```ocaml
 (* the type of a and b does not matters